What are Infinity peppers?

 How hard is it to find Infinity pepper products?

 It’s not easy.
 You can find seeds online.
-Fire Foods sells Infinity hot sauces, but you won’t find it really anywhere else.
+Fire Foods sells Infinity hot sauces, but you won’t find it readily available.
 More common are the chilies that surround the Infinity – the ghost and scorpion peppers are widely available as seeds and in products.
 But if you’re one to try every chili on the Scoville scale, it’s worth your while to hunt down this super-hot superstar.